yanazendo/better-code-review/doc/main.md

 I am developing Better Code Review using a novel engineering methodology based on my personal laziness:

 1. I publish the specifications for a project on github
+    - [Specs](http://bettercodereview.org) for Better Code Review
+    - [Github](https://github.com/yanazendo/better-code-review) for Better Code Review
+2. I immediately become [Benevolent Dictator for Life](##bdfl) (BDFL) and the first [maintainer](##maintainer) for the project
-2. Sufficiently inspired developers collaborate by [filing issues and submitting pull requests](https://github.com/yanazendo/better-code-review).
+2. Sufficiently inspired developers collaborate by filing issues, submitting pull requests, and applying to become the maintainer
-    - If you would like me to pay you for your pull request, don't send it right away.
-Rather, file an issue explaining your planned pull request and we can negotiate from there.
+    - If you would like the maintainer to pay you for your pull request, don't send it right away.
+Rather, file an issue explaining your planned pull request and negotiate from there

-The specs for Better Code review are located [here](http://bettercodereview.org).
+~bdfl
+## Benevolent Dictator for Life

+- The role of the BDFL is to elect the current [maintainer](##maintainer) for the project
+- The BDFL may change the maintainer of the project at any moment
+- Additionally, The BDFL might also:
+    - Make feature requests
+    - Help with fundraising
+    - Collaborate in other ways

+~maintainer
+## Maintainer

+- The maintainer is responsible for managing the entire project.
+Everything.
+- It is a paid position
+- Because friendly competition is awesome, the [BDFL](##bdfl) is always looking for a new maintainer for the project
+    - If you are interested in becoming the maintainer, let the BDFL know.
+You should be more committed to the project than the current maintainer, and preferably also be a superior software engineer.
+You should then fork the project and demonstrate to the community that you would be a better maintainer.
+You accomplish this feat by maintaining your fork in superior fashion.
+    - It is *not* an insult to be surpassed by a new maintainer.
+It is a healthy event that this engineering methodology prescribes.
+Maintainers are committed to the project and are therefore pleased when a better maintainer comes along and relieves the current maintainer from his-or-her duties

 ~sidenote
 ## Sidenote